Boise State vs. Central Michigan Arizona Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Over/Under Insights

-- Boise State and its opponents have gone over the current 55.5-point total in three of 12 games (25%) this season.
+- Boise State has combined with its opponents to put up more than 55.5 points in three of 12 games this season.

-- Friday's over/under is 6.7 points lower than the two team's combined 62.2 points per game average.
+- Central Michigan's games have gone over 55.5 points in seven of 12 chances this season.

-- This contest's over/under is 10.3 points more than the 45.2 these two squads combine to allow per game this season.
+- The combined points per game average of the two teams, 62.2, is 6.7 points more than Friday's over/under.

-- The Broncos and their opponents have scored an average of 56.3 points per game in 2021, 0.8 more than Friday's total.
+- Broncos games this season feature an average total of 56.3 points, a number 0.8 points higher than Friday's over/under.

-- The 59.5 PPG average total in Chippewas games this season is four points more than this game's over/under.
+- The 55.5-point over/under for this game is four points below the 59.5 points per game average total in Chippewas games this season.

 Boise State Stats and Trends